 - Then a gentle climb up Dump Hill will join you into the spectacular trails of Ellingham Estate.

 - Andre’s Underpass leads you back under the R56 and into Highway, a great initiative that not only serves for the race but offers year-round off-road safe passage for mountain bikers wanting to ride the Ellingham trails.

-- Feel justifiably proud and thankful that you have achieved a feat that many would never consider.
+- Feel justifiably proud that you have achieved a feat that many would never consider.
 Be grateful that you are strong and healthy as you celebrate the successful completion of a life experience.
 You are on your way to becoming a legend.